Jesse B. Walters Personal Information: School of Earth and Climate Sciences 5790 Bryand Global Sciences Center Orono, ME 04469-5790 email@example.com

 Walters, JB and Mattinson, CG (2013).
 Modeling P-T paths for a Gt-Ky gneiss from the N. Qiadam UHP/HP belt, western China.
 GSA Cordilleran Section Meeting, Fresno, USA.

-Professional Associations: Geological Society of America Mineralogical Society of America American Geophysical Union
+Professional Associations: Geological Society of America Society of Economic Geologists Mineralogical Society of America American Geophysical Union